storybookjs/react-native/CONTRIBUTING.md

 ### Triaging issues

-Once you've helped out on a few issues, if you'd like triage access, you can help label issues, and respond to reporters.
-New issues should be labelled as one of `bug`, `new feature`, `question / support` or `discussion`.
+Once you've helped out on a few issues, if you'd like triage access you can help label issues and respond to reporters.

+We use the following label scheme to categorize issues:
+- **type** - `bug`, `feature`, `question / support`, `discussion`, `greenkeeper`, `maintenance`.
+- **area** - `addon: x`, `addons-api`, `stories-api`, `ui`, etc.
+- **status** - `needs reproduction`, `needs PR`, `in progress`, etc.

+All issues should have a `type` label.
+They should also have one or more `area`/`status` labels.
+We use these labels to filter issues down so we can easily see all of the issues for a particular area, and keep the total number of open issues under control.

+For example, here is the list of [open, untyped issues](https://github.com/storybooks/storybook/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20-label%3A%22bug%22%20-label%3A%22discussion%22%20-label%3A%22feature%22%20-label%3A%22maintenance%22%20-label%3A%22question%20%2F%20support%22%20-label%3A%22documentation%22%20-label%3A%22greenkeeper%22), or here is a list of [bugs that have not been modified since 2017-04-01](https://github.com/storybooks/storybook/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3A%22bug%22%20updated%3A%3C%3D2017-04-01%20).
+For more info see [searching issues](https://help.github.com/articles/searching-issues/) in the Github docs.

 If an issue is a `bug`, and it doesn't have a clear reproduction that you have personally confirmed, label it `needs reproduction` and ask the author to try and create a reproduction, or have a go yourself.